 - Check whether the pages are crawlable and indexable?

 A common error people make is when they implant the link in a canonical tag that is either blocked by robots.txt or is set to noindex.
-This can send confusing signals to search engines and will affect the page ranking in search result.
+This can send confusing signals to search engines and will affect the page ranking in a search result.

 The simple way to inspect and audit your canonical tags is to examine the source code of the webpage.